Dan Eisner's Rate Prediction

 Weakening Canadian labour market.

-Economic growth is projected to underwhelm.
+Economic growth projected to underwhelm.

 Warming Canadian housing markets?